dlax/pglift/docs/user/ops/postgresql-configuration.rst

         $ pglift pgconf -i main edit

-    this will open your text editor with the *user* configuration.
+    this will open your text editor with the configuration.

 Remove parameters configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^